nxgisaaa/nxgisaaa/README.md

 - 👋 Hi, I’m @nxgisaaa
 - 👀 I’m interested in too many things.
-- 🌱 I’m currently learning nothing :c
+- 🌱 I’m currently learning python to code a discord bot, but I'm having a hard time!
 - 📫 How to reach me add me on discord, name is the same.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm not fun :(